yggdrasil-network/yggdrasil-network.github.io/index.md

 sitemap: true
 ---

 Yggdrasil is an overlay network implementation of a new routing scheme for mesh networks.
 It is designed to be a scalable, resilient and decentralised alternative to the structured routing protocols commonly used today on the Internet and other networks.
-The Yggdrasil Network is a mesh of interconnected nodes running our userspace software router.

-The current implementation of Yggdrasil is lightweight, easy to configure and supported on multiple platforms.
+The current implementation of Yggdrasil is lightweight userspace software router which is easy to configure and supported on multiple platforms.
 It provides fully end-to-end encrypted IPv6 routability between all network participants.
-Peerings between nodes can be configured over local area networks, point-to-point links and the Internet, even if you do not have IPv6 provided by your ISP.
+Peerings between nodes can be configured using TCP/TLS connections over local area networks, point-to-point links or the Internet.
+Even though the Yggdrasil Network provides IPv6 routing between nodes, peering connections can be set up over either IPv4 or IPv6.

 The highlights of Yggdrasil are that it is: